alexle/alexle.github.com/posts/2017-running.markdown

 At one of the aid stations, I came in and said, "Hello!
 Could I get 3 coconut waters, 4 salt tabs, and 3 GUs?
 Oh and a couple Coke-Backs if you can, thanks".
 Uh.. where did I think I was, a night club in Vegas ordering a round of drinks?

-At mile 30, I laid down a 7:17 mile.
-I remember looking down at my legs thinking, how is this even possible.
+At mile 30, I let loose a 7:17 mile.
+I remember looking down at my legs thinking, how is this even possible right now.

 After 32.2 miles and 4800 ft of gain, I finished in - [5:22:27][9] - good enough for 15th overall on a historically fast course!